MatisLepik/react-spotlight/readme.md

 # React Spotlight

 This component covers the page with an overlay, only showing around coordinates that you choose.
-You can change the coordinates and the circle will animate to the onew ones.
+You can change the coordinates and the circle will animate to the new ones.
 This could be used to dynamically introduce parts of a website to the user, or create more complex interactive experiences.

 ## Usage